-For many of us, nighttime workouts are nirvana; zipping through dark streets without having to deal with cars or commotion, picking a machine — any machine — at your leisure instead of waiting in line, or getting in an evening workout with your favorite Beachbody trainer.
-But is working out before bed a risky move?
+For many of us, nighttime workouts are nirvana — running through dark streets without having to deal with cars or commotion, picking a machine — any machine — at your leisure instead of waiting in line, or getting in an evening workout with your favorite Beachbody Super Trainer.

 It also sends stimulating hormones such as cortisol and adrenaline coursing through the body.
 All of this couldn’t be ideal for fluttering eyelids, right?

 A study in the Journal of Sleep Research found that people who exercise vigorously for 35 minutes before bed slept as well as they did on nights when they didn’t.

 So why doesn’t working out before bed sabotage our sleep goals?

-“Most people experience a drop in those stimulating hormones like cortisol and adrenaline within an hour or so after they workout, which puts your body in that relaxed, ready-to-sleep state,” says personal trainer Noam Tamir, founder and program director of TS Fitness studio in New York.
+“Most people experience a drop in those stimulating hormones like cortisol and adrenaline within an hour or so after they work out, which puts your body in that relaxed, ready-to-sleep state,” says personal trainer Noam Tamir, founder and program director of TS Fitness studio in New York.

-Have a bedtime snack
+Have a Bedtime Snack

 Exercise utilizes a lot of nutrients, which are further depleted at night as you sleep.

 If you’re on a strict diet, you run a risk by working out before bed then not eating to recover from the workout prior to hitting the sack.

-Just follow nutritional protocols that don’t leave you depleted and starving when you wake up.
-Or, worse, lead to pain so severe that you wake up in the middle of the night.
+Just follow nutritional protocols that don’t leave you depleted and starving when you wake up, or worse, lead to pain so severe that you wake up in the middle of the night.

 And while that’s okay if your goal is to pose in front of a crowd with absurdly low body fat, like a bodybuilder, it’s also a sign of starvation.

-Follow the Three-Hour Rule
+Follow the “Three-Hour Rule”

 Every body reacts differently to working out.
 Some people simply have a hard time winding down after an evening workout.

-If you don’t generally sleep well or struggle with insomnia, a morning or early evening workout might be your best shot at reclaiming some of those lost Z’s.
+If you don’t generally sleep well or struggle with insomnia, a morning or early evening workout might be your best shot at reclaiming some of those lost z’s.

 “I typically tell my patients to minimize exercise within three hours of bedtime,” says Lisa Medalie, Psy.D., a behavioral sleep medicine specialist at the University of Chicago who treats patients with sleep disorders.

-A study from Appalachian State University found that people who lifted at 7 a.m. fell asleep faster than those who either didn’t work out at all or pumped iron in the afternoons and evenings.
+A study from Appalachian State University found that people who lifted at 7 AM fell asleep faster than those who either didn’t work out at all or pumped iron in the afternoons and evenings.

 Build More Strength By Working Out Before Bed

 That way you won’t wake up in the middle of the night with a rumbling stomach after incinerating all those calories.
 A small protein snack before bed can help.

 Afternoon and evening workouts are also the best time to build strength.

 As it rises, so does muscle strength and power, according to a study in the Scandinavian Journal of Medicine & Science in Sports.

 Scottish researchers report that exercise-induced increases in testosterone production are greatest in the late afternoon and early evening.